Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

   ]
 }
 ```
-> Note: functions in this file are run as soon as the world is *initialized*, regardless of whether or not the player has been *loaded*.
+> Note: Functions in this file are run as soon as the world is *initialized*, regardless of whether or not the player has been *loaded*.
 This may cause unintended behavior if used incorrectly.

 ## Sample Function Pack